unepwcmc/ProtectedPlanet/docs/stats/stats_calculator.md

 ### Calculating

 We need to get all the values in the query plus the coverage percentages to insert on the statistics table.
-We need to create a new query with the calculations using the previous one as a subquery.
+We need to create a new query with the calculations using the previous one as a sub-query.

 ```SQL
 SELECT land_area,